 Spotting the signs of a kinaesthetic learner

-If your child’s school report often comments on his inability to sit still, chances are he’s a kinaesthetic learner.
+If your child’s school report often comments on their inability to sit still, chances are they're kinaesthetic learners.
 These children are always fidgeting, and don’t like sitting still for long.
 They can’t resist touching the things around them, using their sense of touch to learn about the world.
 Kinaesthetic learners are often very expressive in their body language and gesture, and prefer to show you things than explain them verbally.
 They like to try things out for themselves, and are often good mimics.
 Table-top activities like reading and writing are of less interest than practical tasks such as model-making and performing.

 Helping your kinaesthetic learner with spellings and times tables

-Your kinaesthetic child’s natural restlessness may mean his mind wanders when he’s trying to learn spellings or times tables.
-To help him succeed, try introducing a physical element to these tasks.
-For example, he could practice his spellings using chalk on the patio or magnetic letters on the fridge door, or, for times tables, you could use groups of beads or get him to ‘rap’ them rather than just reciting them by rote.
+Your kinaesthetic child’s natural restlessness may mean their mind wanders when they're trying to learn spellings or times tables.
+To help them succeed, try introducing a physical element to these tasks.
+For example, they could practise spellings using chalk on the patio or magnetic letters on the fridge door, or, for times tables, you could use groups of beads or get them to ‘rap’ multiplication rather than just reciting by rote.

 Top five learning strategies for kinaesthetic learners

-- If your child’s teacher agrees, let him take a tactile toy such as a stress ball to school so he has a suitable object to fiddle with while concentrating on his work.
+- If your child’s teacher agrees, let them take a tactile toy such as a stress ball to school so they have a suitable object to fiddle with while concentrating on their work.

-- Encourage him to use practical learning tools when appropriate, such as an abacus, a mini white board with dry wipe marker or hundreds, tens and units blocks.
+- Encourage them to use practical learning tools when appropriate, such as an abacus, a mini white board with dry wipe marker, Numicon or hundreds, tens and units blocks.

-- Take short but regular breaks during quieter seated activities – or make sure he burns off steam during playtimes.
+- Take short but regular breaks during quieter seated activities – or make sure they burn off steam during playtimes.

-- Back up what he’s learning in class with practical activities such as experiments, junk modelling, acting out stories or visiting interesting places that support his topic work.
+- Back up what they're learning in class with practical activities such as experiments, junk modelling, acting out stories or visiting interesting places that support topic work.